-Socially progressive San Francisco allowed Muni to hire African-American streetcar and bus drivers in 1944, including Maya Angelou, well before most Eastern and Southern cities.
+Socially progressive San Francisco allowed Muni to hire African-American streetcar and bus drivers in 1944, including Maya Angelou, well before most Eastern, Southern and Midwestern cities.

 If San Francisco planners had their way in 1955, a network of interstate and state freeways along the waterfront and inland would have destroyed many vibrant neighborhoods.
 Though part of Embarcadero Freeway was built and half of the Fillmore District (a vibrant African-American community) was destroyed by urban renewal and a planned freeway, most of the plan was stopped to preserve what residents and tourists love above San Francisco.

 For most of the 20th Century, San Francisco had one of the nation’s largest cargo shipping, ship repair and fishing seaports.
 In the latter 20th Century, cargo activity declined because San Francisco does not have freight-only railroad tracks running down the peninsula and convenient access to America’s freight rail system.
 In contrast, Oakland easily connects to the freight rail system.
 Hence, Oakland has built up one of the nation’s Top 7 cargo seaports.
 Simultaneously, San Francisco is converting more waterfront to leisure, cruise and office use, while preserving its fishing industry at Fisherman’s Wharf and preserving a couple ports for ship repair.

 San Francisco is one of the most culturally diverse cities in the nation.
 But in 2016, it regretfully became the most expensive place to live in America.

 San Francisco’s surplus of cultural & entertainment venues, financial & corporate headquarters, Internet & computer businesses, biotech, education, government and high-end retail concentrated in a hilly city of 49 square miles surrounded on three sides by water, easily makes it one of the world’s most unique and dynamic cities.